High Scardus Trail

 Grade note:

 No technical climbing.
 The trail involves sustained mountain walking at altitude (most stages between 1,500–2,500m) on a mix of well-worn shepherd paths, grassy ridges, and rocky terrain.
 The ascent of Mount Korab (optional but popular) involves steep loose rock and some minor scrambling but no ropes or technical gear.
-Navigation is the primary challenge β€” the trail is not consistently waymarked and large sections require GPS navigation across pathless terrain.
-Good physical fitness and previous mountain walking experience are required.

 Navigation: Expert